Diversity, Equity, Inclusion, and Access Toolkit is Here!

-The CTCPA Diversity, Equity, and Inclusion initiative works to encourage and promote diversity and inclusion within the profession and at our organizations, and is intended to provide events and programming to help engage members in meaningful discussions about diversity.
+The CTCPA Diversity, Equity, Inclusion, and Access (DEI&A) initiative works to encourage and promote diversity and inclusion within the profession and at our organizations, and is intended to provide events and programming to help engage members in meaningful discussions about diversity.

-The Diversity, Equity, and Inclusion Group, open to all members, engages in conversations encompass a wide array of topics, including six pillars of diversity identified by co-chairs Shanita Booker and Cynthia Calderon: Personal experiences, learning styles, education, careers, professional experiences, and talents.
+The DEI&A Group, open to all members, engages in conversations encompass a wide array of topics, including six pillars of diversity identified by co-chairs Shanita Booker and Cynthia Calderon: Personal experiences, learning styles, education, careers, professional experiences, and talents.

 Be a part of moving the profession forward!

-CTCPA members can log in to the CTCPA Connect online community to join or get in touch with the Diversity, Equity, and Inclusion Group.
+CTCPA members can log in to the CTCPA Connect online community to join or get in touch with the Diversity, Equity, Inclusion, and Access Group.

 Honor the past...
 Celebrate the progress...
 Build the future.